for-giobbe/BASE/tutorial_4.md

 clade_two  OG3683  2       0.0553     0.243  0.0168  0.3042
 ```

-dNdS values are the same for the two branches when the general model was the best fit,
+dNdS values are identical across the two branches when the general model was the best fit for that OG,
-reflecting similar selective regimes across the two clades for that OG.
+reflecting similar selective regimes across the two clades.
-On the contrary, some genes have the alternative model as a better fit and thus they
+On the contrary, some OGs have the alternative model as the betst-fit and thus theyr genes
-have differential selective regimes across the two clades.
-This can be seen from the result of the LRT,
+have undergone differential selective regimes across the two clades.
+This outcome can allready be observed from the LRT results,
-but to understand the actual difference between the two one has to extract the metrics relative to the two
+but to understand the actual difference between branches, one has to extract and compare the relative metrics.
-branches and compare them.

 All this example has been carried out using the clade tagging functionality, but all this can be done using the  branch tagging:
 we just need to substitute the symbol for tagging clades (#) with the one for tagging branches ($) in the ```.ctl``` files.